-We love celebrating our customers’ success here!
-We’re proud to announce National Review is a finalist for the upcoming Ad Exchanger Awards, an inaugural award “designed to recognize and celebrate the advertising and marketing community’s top achievers, and those who have made the most meaningful impact on the industry this past year.”
+We love celebrating our customers’ success.
+Thus, we’re proud to announce National Review’s Ad Exchanger Awards nomination, an inaugural award “designed to recognize and celebrate the advertising and marketing community’s top achievers, and those who have made the most meaningful impact on the industry this past year.”

-We interviewed National Review’s Publisher, Garrett Bewkes, to learn more about how they restructured their technology to build new processes that led to tremendous results.
+We interviewed National Review publisher E. Garrett Bewkes IV to learn more about how they restructured their technology to build new processes that led to tremendous results.

 First, can you tell us a little bit about National Review?

-National Review is the leading conservative political opinion and news publication.
+National Review is a leading conservative political opinion and news publication.
 We publish a magazine 24 times a year, across print and digital platforms, and produce a 24/7 website.

-We had some user data on our readers, donors, and writers; however, the data lived in separate marketing tools.
+We had some user data on our readers, donors, and writers.
+However, the data lived in separate marketing tools.
 We could only use that sliver of customer data within each specific tool, if we were able to act upon it at all.

 Next, we integrated BlueConic into our adtech and martech stacks.
 Then, we reconfigured features within the platform and used them as the driving technologies behind our new digital subscription offering.

 BlueConic enabled us to implement a product and data strategy that helped us understand our individual users and then execute marketing tactics to deliver the best possible user journeys with the most meaningful communication and engagement at critical decision moments.

 When looking at all of our partners and enhanced tools combined, here are the metrics we have improved:

-Email acquisition and performance: We have doubled email open rates and increased email generated pageviews 4x in partnership with Sailthru and BlueConic
+- Email acquisition and performance: We have doubled email open rates and increased email generated pageviews 4x in partnership with Sailthru and BlueConic.

-Increased webathon donor revenue by 2.5x.
+- Revenue: Our team has increased webathon donor revenue by 2.5x.

-To further improve our customer engagement, we are looking to implement our martech stack for cruise and event marketing, further enhanced webathon marketing, and hopefully one day, eCommerce sales.
+To further improve our customer engagement, we are looking to implement our martech stack for cruise and event marketing, further enhanced webathon marketing, and hopefully one day, ecommerce sales.

 What’s next for you and your partnership with BlueConic?

 Through a detailed understanding of reader participation and tracking our efforts on the individual level, we are looking to continuously improve preventing user fatigue and significantly increase personalized messaging efforts and experiences, both for our subscribers and non-paying users.

 Once readers log in, we reduce ads by a factor of 90%.
 This improves their user experience and leads to increased loyalty and satisfaction with National Review.

 We will further unify data points across our varying tech partners for even more granular level ad targeting, subscription acquisition and renewal, and donor outreach to foster a growing and bonded National Review community.

-Even for those that “get data” and understand how to deploy it (and the endless potential such technologies can offer through some innovation), it is quite easy to get lost in all the tools and features that come built-in to such a platform.
+Even for those that “get” data and understand how to deploy it (and the endless potential such technologies can offer through some innovation), it is quite easy to get lost in all the tools and features that come built-in to such a platform.

 Having a customer success team that truly wants to give you the time of day, listen to your goals and needs, and ensure you stay on track to get there is quite key.

-Find that partner willing to work and do the tweaking with you- that’s what BlueConic did for us, and I can’t imagine we would have had the same success as we did had we gone another direction with our partnership choice.
+Find that partner willing to work and do the tweaking with you.
+That’s what BlueConic did for us, and I can’t imagine we would have had the same success as we did had we gone another direction with our partnership choice.